 Step Up Your Display Game With ImageThink Flair

 We know that you want your conference to stand out in your attendee’s minds.
 Many events span multiple days, and keeping your attendees captivated throughout them can be a challenge.
 But whether you are sponsoring the entire conference or just one booth at a tradeshow, it is still crucial to create an engaging and interactive environment.
 From our eight years of experience in the field conference planning, we’ve developed different ways to integrate our work into your branded space for a seamless experience.

 For Blackboard BBWorld, we branded a social listening wall with the event and the sponsor logos and themes.
 We built an accordion wall that became a part of the exhibition space to address three distinct questions.
 Participants were able to see an evolution of ideas that built over the span of the three day conference.

 Microsoft’s World Partnership Conference took this concept to the next level by building a social listening wall directly into its social hub, integrating into the space.
 The result was a social listening wall that didn’t only capture conversation but also generated it, and gave people great content to share over social media.

 At Book Passage in the SF Ferry Building, we were set up outside their shop engaging customers, bringing foot traffic into the bookstore.
 This board anchored a community experience and remains on display in the store as a finished piece of art.

 Promote Your Event With… Selfies?

 Let’s talk about selfies.
 93 million selfies are taken and posted each day.
 You are striving to create the most positive and immersive experience at your event.
 What better way to promote this than by having your attendees take a selfie with their answer?
 Your attendees also value their voices being heard and represented in such a creative way.
-Plus, this is a great and easy way to create organic promotion of your event.
+Plus, this social event idea is a great and easy way to create organic promotion of your event.